RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 1. **Time-up**: When the time is up, the team must immediately remove their robot(s) from the *Arena*.
 No additional points will be scored.

-1. **Show must go on**: On special cases, the referee may let the robot continue the test for demonstration purposes, but no additional points will be scored.
+1. **Show must go on**: On special cases, the TC may let the robot continue the test for demonstration purposes, but no additional points will be scored.

 <!-- 1. **Inactivity**: Robots are not allowed to stand still or get stuck into endless loops.
 A robot not progressing in the task execution (and obviously not trying to), is consider as inactive.